vestineugenewimana/Questioner/README.md

 --Required features--

-*Admin can create meetups.
-*users can create an account an account and login.
+1.Admin can create meetups.1
-*Users can post questions to a specific meetup.
-*users can upvote or downvote a question.
-*questions are sorted based on the number of upvotes a question has, which helps the meetup organizer(s) to priotize questions most users are interested in.
+1.users can create an account an account and login.2 1.Users can post questions to a specific meetup.3 1.users can upvote or downvote a question.4 1.questions are sorted based on the number of upvotes a question has, which helps the meetup organizer(s) to priotize questions most users are interested in.5
-*Users can post comments to a specific question.
+1.Users can post comments to a specific question.6

 ###optional features###

-*Admin can add images to meetup record.
+1.Admin can add images to meetup record.1
-*Admin can add tags tomeetup record.
+1.Admin can add tags tomeetup record.2
-*user can reset password.
+1.user can reset password.3